-Coolkeeragh Reactive Compensation (NEW)
+Coolkeeragh Reactive Compensation

 The drivers of this project are security of supply and RES integration.
-The development of a specific demand connection in the North West of Northern Ireland has resulted in a need for voltage support.
-Completion date: Winter 2023.
+The development of wind generation in the North West of Northern Ireland has resulted in a need for voltage support.
+The estimated cost of this project has increased from £20.87 million to £21 million due to inflation.

+Previous estimated completion date: Winter 2023